About

 This site is not an official National Society Daughters of the American Revolution (NSDAR) website, and the content contained herein does not necessarily represent the position of the NSDAR.
 The President General is the official spokesperson of NSDAR.

-The purpose of Daughter Dialogues is to explore the contemporary lives of members of color in the Daughters of the American Revolution.
+The purpose of Daughter Dialogues is to explore the contemporary lives of members with African American lineage in the Daughters of the American Revolution.
+Their patriot ancestors are American Indian, black, and white men and women who participated in the fight for the independence of the United States of America.
 Many people are not aware of the fact that the DAR has members of color or that men and women of color contributed to the Revolutionary War.
+The participants are women of color and/or descendants of patriots of color.
+Examples include black women with patriots of European descent and white women with patriots of African descent.

 The information on the website is a result of research currently being conducted by Reisha L. Raney: